-ASP.NET Web application is created with the MVC template and is auto-generated using Visual studio.
-The default folder structure of this framework has specified places where you can place your code classes.
+In this article, we are going to define the ASP NET MVC folder Structure.
+ASP.NET MVC Web application is created with the MVC template pattern and folder structure is auto-generated when you create a new project using Visual studio.
+The folder structure of this framework has specified places where you can place your code classes.

 Model, View, and Controller – Advantage

 The advantage of the MVC framework is it organizes your code structure.
 It will divide your project into three different elements and will make it easy for you to navigate where your views are, where your controller and model.
 It also makes debugging easy especially for bigger projects.

 For further knowledge on how this folder is being used in this framework, Let’s start identifying the significance of each folder on this MVC templates.

 (To create your first MVC Application Refer to this blog post Create your first ASP.NET Application)

 ASP.NET MVC Folder Structure

 The image below is the folders and files generated for a newly created Visual Studio ASP.NET MVC Web Application project.

 This folder contains application data like the local Database used by the application like .mdf file.
 This folder doesn’t have a special meaning in the MVC framework.

 This folder contains style sheet for your sites like Site.css.